National Trust Jersey Hedge Fund Progress Update

 Following the planting of 20,000 hedging whips late last year, the National Trust for Jersey is working hard to ensure their survival through active management as well as the erection of yellow markers.

-In a large area between Jersey Zoo and Rozel, wooden marker posts, measuring 2 metres in height with bright yellow painted tops, have started to appear miraculously amongst the vegetation.
+In a large area between Jersey Zoo and Rozel, wooden marker posts, measuring two metres in height with bright yellow painted tops, have started to appear miraculously amongst the vegetation.
 Supplied by the Acorn Woodshack, the posts have been placed at the start and ends of the new hedgerows.
-In addition bamboos with yellow ribbons are also being used in strategic places to further highlight the planting, thereby warning flail operators undertaking the branchage of to the presence of the new hedging.
+In addition bamboos with yellow ribbons are also being used in strategic places to further highlight the planting, thereby warning flail operators undertaking the branchage of the presence of the new hedging.

 In addition cutting and clearing the surrounding vegetation around the newly planted hedging is under way.
 This task is vital as tall weeds such as hogweed and bracken, if left to grow to full height, can starve the hedging of light and when they die off at the end of the summer they can collapse, bringing the surrounding small hedging plants down with them.